Travel Healthcare Guides & Resources

 How Much Do Travel Nurses Make in 2026?

-Travel nurses earn $2,000 to $4,500 per week in 2026, with the national average around $2,847/week.
-This total includes taxable base pay plus tax-free housing and meals stipends — meaning take-home pay is often higher than the gross number suggests.
+Travel nurses earn $2,000 to $7,000+ per week in 2026, with the national average around $2,847/week for general RNs.
+CRNAs (nurse anesthetists) are the highest paid at $3,500–$7,000/week ($195K+ annually).
+Total compensation includes taxable base pay plus tax-free housing and meals stipends — meaning take-home pay is often significantly higher than gross salary suggests.

 How Does Travel Nurse Pay Work?
 (Pay Package Breakdown)